 The Statement of Net Position and the Statement of Activities is normally divided into two distinct types of activities, governmental and business type activities.
 All of the School District's activities are reflected as governmental activities.
-This includes instruction, pupil services, and improvement of instructional services, educational media services, general administration, school administration, business administration, maintenance and operation of plant, student transportation services, central support services, other support services, enterprise operations, food services, and interest on long-term debt.
+This includes instruction, pupil services, improvement of instructional services, educational media services, general administration, school administration, business administration, maintenance and operation of plant, student transportation services, other support services, and food services.